AUDIENCE: Family Practice, Psychiatry, Pain Management, Nursing, Endocrinology

 Do not stop taking morphine without talking to your doctor.
 Your doctor may decrease your dose gradually.
-If you suddenly stop taking morphine, you may experience withdrawal symptoms such as restlessness; teary eyes; runny nose; yawning; irritability; anxiety; sweating; difficulty falling asleep or staying asleep; chills; back, muscle. or joint pain; nausea; vomiting; loss of appetite; diarrhea; stomach cramps; weakness; fast heartbeat; or fast breathing.
+If you suddenly stop taking morphine, you may experience withdrawal symptoms such as restlessness; teary eyes; runny nose; yawning; irritability; anxiety; sweating; difficulty falling asleep or staying asleep; chills; back, muscle, or joint pain; nausea; vomiting; loss of appetite; diarrhea; stomach cramps; weakness; fast heartbeat; or fast breathing.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

-If you are taking morphine tablets or liquid, your doctor will probably tell you to take the medication as needed.
 If you have been told to take scheduled doses of the tablets or liquid, or if you are taking a long-acting product other than Avinza extended-release capsules, take the missed dose as soon as you remember it, and do not take the next dose at your regularly scheduled time.
 Instead, allow the same amount of time that you usually allow between doses before taking your next dose.
 If you remember when it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 If you are taking Avinza brand extended-release capsules, skip the missed dose and continue your regular dosing schedule.
 Do not take more than one dose of this medication in 24 hours.

-loss of appetite
+- loss of appetite

-small pupils (black circles in the middle of the eyes
+- small pupils (black circles in the middle of the eyes

-difficulty urinating or pain when urinating
+- difficulty urinating or pain when urinating

-blue or purple color to the skin
+- blue or purple color to the skin

-fast or slow heartbeat
+- fast or slow heartbeat

 Morphine may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
+Flush any morphine tablets, extended-release tablets, extended-release capsules, and liquid that are outdated or no longer needed down the toilet so that others will not take them.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-slow, shallow, or irregular breathing
+- slow, shallow, or irregular breathing

-loss of consciousness
+- loss of consciousness

-cold, clammy skin
+- cold, clammy skin

 Keep all appointments with your doctor.